fermi-ad/acsys-js/README.md

 ## Installing

-`ACSys` is available via a Fermi hosted npm repository.
+`ACSys` is available via a Fermi hosted npm repository, you can include it in your Node.js project:

 ```bash
 npm install --registry http://adrfads.fnal.gov:4873 @fnal/acsys